efernasier/testing-twillio-concepts/README.md

 ## Conclusion

 The Twilio POC provided valuable insights and opened my mind by identifying several real-life cases for using SMS and phone calls.
 Additionally, if we plan to use this kind of technology, it is important to consider integrating request management mechanisms (e.g., rate limiters) and implementing controls to avoid additional costs.

+Please, feel free to create PRs or Enhance this POC as you want.